jwcmitchell/playbook_famous_phonegap/production/ios.md

 Fill out the form (use you or your company's name), and choose the __Save to Disk__ option.
 Click Continue and save the file to `resuse_these_pieces/MyName.certSigningRequest`.

-After it has been created, visit the Keys section of Keychain Access, where you'll find a new __MyName__ private key has been created.

-Right-click to open the menu and click the __Export "MyName"__ option.

-Save the file to  `reuse_these_pieces/MyName.p12` with a password you'll remember (or just write it down)!

 #### Create Development/Distribution Signing Certificate